Obfuscation Based Privacy Preserving Representations are Recoverable Using Neighborhood Information: Estimating Neighborhoods From Descriptors

 \section{Estimating Neighborhoods From Descriptors}

 Computing the recovered points $\mathcal{R}(\mathcal{O}(x_j))$ from the obfuscations $\mathcal{O}(x_j)$ using~\eqref{eq:estimate} assumes that we have information about the neighbors of each original point $x_j$.
 In ~\cite{chelani2021privacy}, such a neighborhood is geometrically estimated by using the distance between pairs of 3D lines as a proxy for the distance between the original points.
 However, their approach requires that the line directions are random and that lines are thus unlikely to intersect in 3D.
-This assumption does not hold for 2D lines and orthogonal 3D planes.
+This assumption does not hold for 2D lines, orthogonal 3D planes and ray clouds~\cite{moon2024efficient}.

-In the context of visual localization, each obfuscated point is associated with a descriptor that is used for feature matching between the 2D image query and the 3D map.
+In the context of visual localization, each obfuscated point is associated with a descriptor that is used for matching the 2D image query with the 3D map points.
 We use these descriptors to estimate the required neighborhoods.

-Intuitively, local structures (captured by the K nearest neighbors of a point) are not unique for each scene, but similar-looking structures can be found in other scenes.
+Intuitively, local structures (captured by the neighbors of a point) are not unique for each scene, but similar-looking structures can be found in other scenes.
 This motivates our learning-based approach for estimating the neighborhoods.
 Given enough scenes as training data, we let a neural network learn about such patterns, which in turn can be used to determine neighborhoods.
 We pose the task of neighborhood estimation as a feature matching task~\cite{sarlin2020superglue,lindenberger2023lightglue,sun2021loftr}: given a set of descriptors, we learn a similarity score between all pairs of descriptors that is inversely proportional to the distance between the original points.
 More specifically, the network takes as input the descriptors and outputs a row-normalized similarity matrix with high entries between the points that are likely to correspond to neighboring points.
 The network is made of several self-attention blocks~\cite{vaswani2017attention} that draw contextual cues between the descriptors.
 It is trained in a supervised manner with the binary cross-entropy loss.
-The entry $(i,j)$ of the similarity matrix forms a positive if the $j^{\text{th}}$ point is within the $K$ closest points to the $i^{\text{th}}$ point.
+The entry $(i,j)$ of the similarity matrix is positive if the $j^{\text{th}}$ point is within the $K$ closest points to the $i^{\text{th}}$ point.